tecolicom/App-ansiecho/README.md

 Formatted result ends up to a single argument, and can be a subject of other operation.
-In the next example, numbers are formatted, colored, and given to other format.
+In the next example, numbers are formatted, colored, and given to another format.

     ansiecho -f '\N{ALARM CLOCK} %s' -c KF/544 -f ' %02d:%02d:%02d ' 1 2 3